Legal Translation Services

 Added Levels of Legal Value for your Translated Legal Documents

 A legal professional can guide you on whether you might need additional quality assurance measures for your translated documents, including certified translations, notarization, county clerk verification, and apostille verification.

 Certified Translations.
-For documents likely to be used in court, TTC can provide a certification that a translations is faithful to the original and was prepared by professional translators under the auspices of a professional translation company.
+For documents likely to be used in court, TTC can provide a certification that a translation is faithful to the original and was prepared by professional translators under a professional translation company's auspices.
 If subpoenaed, a TTC rep will also appear in court to provide a sworn attestation of the certification.

 Notarization.
-Sometimes attorneys feel that a notarization of TTC's certification adds another element of trust to reassure a court.
-Notarization is also required for an apostille, which is required for translated documents to be accepted in some countries.
+Sometimes attorneys feel that notarization of TTC's certification adds another element of trust to reassure a court.
+Notarization is also required for an apostille, required for translated documents to be accepted in some countries.

 County Clerk.
 County clerks verify the signatures of notary publics who signed and confirmed the authenticity of TTC's statements.
-Country clerk will sign along the notary public’s signature and attach their seal to the document
+The country clerk will sign along with the notary public’s signature and attach their seal to the document.

 Apostille.
 Apostille is a protocol needed for a document to be considered “nationalized” in the target country.
 In the U.S., the State Department issues apostilles for translated documents that have been certified and notarized.
 Learn more about apostilles here.

 TTC can handle the entire process for any of these extra steps for your legal translation project.